simranvatsa/tayloR/README.md

 # tayloR
-Analyzing Taylor Swift's music and lyrics in R
+I used R + audio-feature data pulled from Spotify and lyrics scraped from Genius + words to analyze Taylor Swift's music over the years.